Clio Logo

 The Attucks school served as one of Kansas City's premier elementary schools for African-American students for over one hundred years.
 A graduation program dated to 1926 lists Principal W.H.
 Harrison and teachers Judith A. Syms and Mary L. Watrous, presiding over a graduating class of eighty-six students.
 According to the 1928 Kansas City Call article, "The present Attucks School at 19th and Woodland is known as one of the best and fullest equipped Negro schools in Kansas City.
 The building consist[sic] of twenty class rooms, six special rooms, two offices, a fully equipped gymnasium, an auditorium seating 600, manual training, branch library, a corrective gymnasium and a cafeteria in which many children, who cannot afford to buy lunches, are served free of charge."
 The article also states that Attucks School boasted an enrollment of 1,086 students during the Fall '27-Spring '28 school year.
 At one point, the school also played host to the Attucks News, "edited and published monthly by the fifth and sixth grade pupils of Room 16."

 Like many aging school buildings, the Attucks School saw declining funds for maintenance especially after the school moved from this building to 2400 Prospect.
 That school was later closed by a school board redistricting plan in early 2016.
 The building sat empty under the care of the city for a while, before being sold to the Zhou brothers in 2018.
 The brothers, Chinese artists ShanZuo and DaHuang Zhou, first connected with community arts figure Alvin Gray at a Chicago art conference in 2017.
 Upon visiting Kansas City, the two brothers expressed interest in opening an arts center in the Attucks School building.
 Ground was broken for construction on October 4th, 2022.
-This art center will be the third opened by the Zhou brothers, following the initial center in Chicago's Bridgeport neighborhood, which opened in 2004, and another center in Beijing, China, which opened in 2015.
+This art center opened in 2024 and is the third opened by the Zhou brothers, following the initial center in Chicago's Bridgeport neighborhood, which opened in 2004, and another center in Beijing, China, which opened in 2015.

 Brown, Cloyd.
 The Attucks News.
 Kansas City, MO, n.d.